apache/calcite/site/_docs/reference.md

 Table functions occur in the `FROM` clause.

-Table functions may have generic table parameters (i.e., no row type declared when the table function is created), and the row type of the result might depend on the row type(s) of the input tables.
+Table functions may have generic table parameters (i.e., no row type is declared when the table function is created), and the row type of the result might depend on the row type(s) of the input tables.
 Besides, input tables are classified by three characteristics.
 The first characteristic is semantics.
 Input tables have either row semantics or set semantics, as follows:
 * Row semantics means that the result of the table function depends on a row-by-row basis.
 * Set semantics means that the outcome of the function depends on how the data is partitioned.

 The second characteristic, which applies only to input tables with set semantics, is whether the table function can generate a result row even if the input table is empty.
 * If the table function can generate a result row on empty input, the table is said to be "keep when empty".
 * The alternative is called "prune when empty", meaning that the result would be pruned out if the input table is empty.

 The third characteristic is whether the input table supports pass-through columns or not.
 Pass-through columns is a mechanism enabling the table function to copy every column of an input row into columns of an output row.

 The input tables with set semantics may be partitioned on one or more columns.
 The input tables with set semantics may be ordered on one or more columns.

 Note:
 * The input tables with row semantics may not be partitioned or ordered.
 * A polymorphic table function may have multiple input tables.
 However, at most one input table could have row semantics.

 #### TUMBLE